 When working with interventions that promote resilience it is important to clarify the level (individual, community, or system) of resilience the intervention is targeting.

-Resilient young people possess the problem solving skills, social competence and sense of purpose that enable them to cope with stressful situations.
-Research has shown that these capabilities in children and adolescents help them to rebound from setbacks, thrive in the face of poor circumstances, avoid risk-taking behaviour and generally continue to lead productive lives.
+Resilient young people possess problem-solving skills, social competencies, and a sense of purpose that enable them to cope with stressful situations.
+Research has shown that these capabilities in children and adolescents help them to rebound from setbacks, thrive in the face of poor circumstances, avoid risk-taking behavior, and generally continue to lead productive lives.

 Research has been shown that the multisectoral approach that characterizes a health-promoting school is effective in building resilience and reducing health inequities when granted sufficient time to produce results.